annyhe/chat-app/READme.md

 7. To join as another user, open another browser tab/window.
 Enter http://localhost:3000/, enter another username in the prompt.

 8. Enter your message and hit **Enter** to send the message to all.
 You can also type in **@picIMAGE_QUERY**, **@quote** to get random famous quote, or **@joke** to get random joke.

+Enjoy!
+Please use the issues https://github.com/annyhe/chat-app/issues to record any bugs, feature requests, etc.